• Skip to primary navigation

 Summary of key points

 In terms of taste and texture, labneh is often described as having a tangier and slightly more sour taste compared to Greek yogurt.
-Additionally, labneh tends to be even thicker and creamier than Greek yogurt.
+Also, labneh is usually even thicker and creamier than Greek yogurt.

 Both are high in protein and can be used in similar ways, such as a dip or spread, but some may prefer the distinct tanginess of labneh over the milder taste of Greek yogurt.